 Steps to Make a Partition for Windows 7

-When the partition for Windows 7 has been created, we need to disable Fast Startup feature of Windows 8.
+For a successful dual boot Windows 7 and Windows 8, you need to disable the Fast Startup feature of Windows 8.

 Why and How to Disable Fast Startup